siddarthshinde/siddarthshinde.github.io/_pages/about.md

   - /about.html
 ---

-I’m an undergraduate in the Department of Computer Science at North Carolina State University (class of 2026).
+I’m an undergraduate in the Department of Computer Science at North Carolina State University.
 I’m especially interested in quantum computing systems, architectures, and security.

 Research
 ======